rugabunda/Auto-Updaters/uBO-auto-update.md

 3. Load the unpacked extension from the download folder
 4. Set up a scheduled task to keep uBO automatically updated

-Perfect for users who prefer the classic uBlock Origin experience or need features not available in uBlock Origin Lite.
+Perfect for users who prefer a secure browsing experience or need innovations that google destroys.

 ---